South Denver Women's Therapy

 So-called "Little t" traumas

 When we hear the word "trauma," we often think of the big things: an assault, an accident, or the death of a loved one.
 We often don't think of the "smaller" traumas that we all have in our pasts.
 These "little" traumas can include relationship loss, job loss, betrayal, bullying, among other things.
-These are called "Little t" traumas, and they can actually have a big impact.
+These are called "Little t" traumas, but they really aren't little and can have a big impact.

 Trauma, whether big or "little," changes how we see ourselves, and these traumatic experiences change how we see the world.
 Because of these changes, we are forced to adapt.
 These adaptations work well to protect us in the short term, but they can often become obstacles that can keep us stuck in the long term.
 The "little t" traumas also matter.